Molybdenum: Compounds

+The accessibility of these oxidation states depends quite strongly on the halide counterion: although molybdenum(VI) fluoride is stable, molybdenum does not form a stable hexachloride, pentabromide, or tetraiodide.

 Like chromium and some other transition metals, molybdenum forms quadruple bonds, such as in Mo2(CH3COO)4 and [Mo2Cl8]4−.
 The Lewis acid properties of the butyrate and perfluorobutyrate dimers, Mo2(O2CR)4 and Rh2(O2CR) 4, have been reported.

 The oxidation state 0 and lower are possible with carbon monoxide as ligand, such as in molybdenum hexacarbonyl, Mo(CO)6.

 History

 Molybdenite—the principal ore from which molybdenum is now extracted—was previously known as molybdena.
 Molybdena was confused with and often utilized as though it were graphite.
 Like graphite, molybdenite can be used to blacken a surface or as a solid lubricant.
 Even when molybdena was distinguishable from graphite, it was still confused with the common lead ore PbS (now called galena); the name comes from Ancient Greek μόλυβδος mólybdos, meaning lead.
 (The Greek word itself has been proposed as a loanword from Anatolian Luvian and Lydian languages).